jessecarl/jessecarl.github.io/_posts/2013-10-04-finishing-go-pubsub.md

 title: Finishing the go-pubsub Package
 date: 2013-10-04 09:00:00
 img: /img/posts/go-pubsub.jpg
-exerpt: "Actually finishing something is important.
-It often occurs that a person is either a starter or a finisher.
-If you are a starter, you pop from one project to the next, spitting out big ideas and often pushing through key proof-of-concept implementations.
-Then you see something else that needs your brilliant touch, and the project you just started is left incomplete – a testimony to your inability to finish what you start.
-I don't understand finishers, as I'm not one of them, and while it seems a good idea to provide for them what I provided for starters, like myself, I have new things to talk about."
 ---

 Actually finishing something is important.
 It often occurs that a person is